sportstalk247/sdk-android-kotlin/docs/source/usage/user_client.md

             val bannedUser = withContext(Dispatchers.IO) {
                 userClient.setBanStatus(
                     userid = "023976080242ac120002",
-                    banned = true // If set to true, attempt to ban the user.
-If set to false, attempt to remove the ban from user
+                    applyeffect = true, // If set to true, attempt to ban the user.
+If set to false, attempt to remove the ban from user expireseconds = 3600 // [Optional] if not specified, the ban is permanent until user is restored.
+If specified, then the ban will be temporarily applied for the specified number of seconds.

                 )
             }